dadiorchen/example/reactExpressExample/README.md

 	* The react component request/fetch data from express
 	* Use concurrently to run server and react at the same time

+About CORS problem:
+	* If the jest env is : jsdom , then , if in the test : fetch('http://127.0.0.1:3008/index'),
+		this will throw a CORS error, if remove the jsdom: in package.json: test= jest --env=jsdom this will not throw CORS error